howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 This is all it takes to update some cache data after a mutation is performed! ✨

-This has the added advantage that we're only using the data that comes back from the mutation.
-With this approach we'll never make network requests, when we've got enough information in our normalized cache already, which is great!
+This has the added advantage that you'll only be using the data that comes back from the mutation.
+With this approach you'll never make additional network requests, when the normalized cache already has enough information, which is great!

 You can add any number of update functions to the `updates` config.
 In this example, we've only added a handler for the `post` mutation.
 The function receives the data of the mutation, any arguments that have been passed to the mutation field, and an instance of the cache.
 The cache itself has a method called `updateQuery` that can be used to update the data for a given query in the cache.